 Founder and director of the New Horizons Piano Competition for high school students

 Performed live on Cincinnati’s classical radio station, WGUC

 Fairbanks Summer Arts Festival in Alaska

 Dr. Melinda Hickman

 Lessons with Dr. Hickman provide well-rounded knowledge of piano including music theory, music history, sight-reading, and ear- training.
 She is also committed to teaching healthy technique.
 In preparing students for performance, she works on stage presence and addresses issues such as stress and stage fright.
 Her students have ample opportunities to perform in recitals, evaluations, and competitions.

 Originally from Las Cruces, New Mexico, Melinda Hickman began piano lessons at age seven.
 She started her own piano teaching studio at the age of 14, which continues to this day.
 For college, she moved to Arizona, then to Cincinnati, teaching music in various forms along the way.
 At the College-Conservatory of Music she earned three degrees in piano, culminating in the Doctor of Musical Arts.

-Dr. Hickman is involved in missions, music ministry, and adoptive families ministry at her church.
+Dr. Hickman is involved in global impact, music ministry, and adoptive families ministry at her church.
 She also volunteers with International Friendships Inc, befriending college students and scholars from all over the world.
-She lives with her husband and four children in Westwood.
+She and her husband live in Westwood and have four children.